thyun1121/mdTLS/README.md

 We used Tamarin prover to evaluate security of mdTLS, we verified that the mdTLS protocol meets the security goals.

 We defined nine security lemmas and one source lemma for security verification.
-Six security lemmas are from maTLS and three other security lemmas are newly added to prove the security property of proxy signature, which are Verifiability, Strong-Unforgeability and Strong-Identifiability.
+Six security lemmas are from maTLS and three other security lemmas are newly added to prove the security property of proxy signature, which are *Verifiability*, *Strong-Unforgeability*, and *Strong-Identifiability*.